Help with childcare costs

 Currently, in England, you're entitled to 570 hours of government-funded childcare a year.
 This is usually taken at up to 15 hours a week for 38 weeks of the year.
 You can stretch it out longer by using fewer hours a week, but many councils want your child to attend for at least 2.5 hours a week.

 You can either use this allowance in school term time, or you can usually use it over the entire year.
 To get it, simply ask your local nursery or childcare provider if it has space.
-You must tell it that you want to take advantage of the free 15 hours when you sign up.
+You must tell it that you want to take advantage of the 15 funded hours when you sign up.

-Parents of children between the ages of three and four can get an additional 15 hours of free childcare a week (totalling 30 hours a week or 1,140 a year), if they work and meet certain conditions.
+Parents of children between the ages of three and four can get an additional 15 hours of funded childcare a week (totalling 30 hours a week or 1,140 a year), if they work and meet certain conditions.

 Councils should have their own cut-off points for application on their websites – typically these are 31 December for the spring term, 31 March for the summer term and 31 August for the autumn term.